-Discipline referral form.
+Discipline referral.
 Any faculty or staff member observing a student behaving inappropriately is expected to tell the student to discontinue the behavior.
 If the behavior continues, a staff or faculty member may send the student to the principal's office.
-A Discipline Referral Form should be completed and given to the principal.